zedisdog/laravel-repository/readme.md

 ## feature

-* yii expands.you can append `expands=xxx,xx` to url for extra fields by call the relation methods
+* yii expands: you can append `expands=xxx,xx` to url for extra fields by call the relation methods
-* filters.you can append `filters[fieldName]=xxx&filters[fieldName2]=xx` to url for search records by given condition.
+* filters: you can append `filters[fieldName]=xxx&filters[fieldName2]=xx` to url for search records by given condition.
-* custom filters.you can add or cover the filter methods.
+* custom filters: you can add or cover the filter methods.
+* sort: you can append `sorts[name]=asc` to url for sort records by given field.
+* custom filters: you can add or cover the sort methods.

 ## install
 ```bash